natxocc/sigpro/Readme.md

 * 🚀 **Zero-Hydration Bottlenecks:** No 100KB bundles or complex build steps.
 SigPro is pure, optimized JavaScript tailored for the browser's native engine.
 * 🍦 **Pure Vanilla JS Performance:** High-octane performance without the need for transpilers or heavy transformations.
 It runs natively in the browser just as well as it does in complex build pipelines.
 * 🛠️ **Build-Tool Agnostic:** Total freedom.
 Use it with **Vite, Webpack, or Rollup** for enterprise projects, or simply import it via a **`<script>` tag** for rapid prototyping.
 No tooling required.
+* 🚀 **Vite-Powered DX:** First-class Vite support with **file-based routing** out of the box.
+The official `sigpro/vite` plugin automatically scans your `src/pages` directory and generates reactive routes—no manual route configuration needed.
 * 📈 **Zero-Scale Bloat:** Unlike other frameworks where the bundle grows exponentially, SigPro's footprint remains **flat and predictable**.
 You only pay for the code you write.
 * 💎 **Premium DX (Developer Experience):** Forget boilerplate imports.
 SigPro injects an elegant, functional syntax (`Div()`, `Button()`, `Span()`) directly into your scope for a **"Zero-Import"** workflow.
 * 📦 **Fully Loaded:** Built-in Hash Routing, native **`localStorage` persistence**, and automatic lifecycle management (cleanups) included in less than 2KB.